 Scholarly Commons Citation

 Cole, David, "Military Commissions and the Paradigm of Prevention" (2013).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1110.
+1110.